 Webbing handles in the corners of the tarp retained rope ends and made moving to nearby routes a grab-and-go affair.
 All the exterior daisy chains came in handy; a place to clip random gear was always available.
 When it was time to leave the cliff, sore fingers appreciated the long zipper pulls with vinyl tubing.

-The capable, comfortable suspension system and overall durability of the MP Station 40 make it a worthy pack to get gear to the cliff.
+The capable, comfortable suspension system and overall durability of the Splitter Station 40 Pack make it a worthy pack to get gear to the cliff.
 The ease of packing, accessibility to gear, hauling ability, and organizational prowess make it a crag pack that can positively add to climbing experiences.